scipy-conference/scipy_proceedings/papers/oleksandr_pavlyk/optimizations.rst

 access instructions.
 This is especially relevant for Intel |R| Xeon Phi |TM| processors.
-The most significant improvements in memory optimizations in Update 2 comes from replacing original memory copy and move operations with optimized implementations from Intel MKL.
+The most significant improvements in memory optimizations in Update 2 comes from replacing original memory copy and move operations with optimized implementations from Intel |R| MKL.
 The
-result: improved performance because these Intel MKL routines are optimized for both a range of Intel CPUs and multiple CPU cores.
+result: improved performance because these Intel |R| MKL routines are optimized for both a range of Intel |R| CPUs and multiple CPU cores.

 Faster Machine Learning with Scikit-learn
 -----------------------------------------